odpi/egeria-python/README.md

 A new examples folder holds some useful text widgets that help to visualize the status of an Egeria deployment.

+WARNING: files that start with "X" are in-progress placeholders that are not meant to be used..they will mature and evolve.

 All feedback is welcome.
 Please engage via our [community](http://egeria-project.org/guides/community/), team calls, or via github issues in this repo.
 If interested in contributing, you can engage via the community or directly reach out to